 - That’s it!
 Just wait for the transfer to finish, and you can now delete the photos and videos from your iPhone to free up space.

 It’s easy, right?
-After I learned that this is possible, I never stopped shooting at 4K with my iPhone, and I no longer use HEIF.
+After learning that this is possible, I never stopped shooting at 4K with my iPhone, and I no longer use HEIF.

 Besides, you can also download and install cloud applications on these Android phones.
 They give you additional space where you can back up your media and automatically copy them to the cloud as long as it is connected to the internet.
 Speaking of cloud storage, I got a trick that can give you endless space for all your media without paying anything!
 See the following section: